ntaifour/triviagame/README.md

     United States of America

-Which country does the world's most expensive player captain?
+Which country does the world's most expensive player lead?

     Brazil